Matching seismic masses for RR Lyrae-type and oscillating red horizontal-branch stars in M4: Data and methods

 \subsection{Observational constraints}

 A detailed asteroseismic analysis requires further constraints on the physical parameters (such as \textit{L}, \teff{}, $\log g$ or [Fe/H]) of the stars. \citet{Howell-2022} used scaling relations for the red giants in the cluster, which relies on luminosities and effective temperatures.
 These quantities can be calculated from photometry, but they require accurate corrections for interstellar extinction.
-Here we used the reddening map and \textit{E(B--V)} zero point determined specifically for M4 by \citet{Hendricks-2012}.
+Here we used the reddening map of \citet{Alonso-Garcia-2012}, but with the reddening zero point \textit{(E(B--V)}$_0$ = 0.37 mag) determined specifically for M4 by \citet{Hendricks-2012}.

 In contrast, our approach for the RRc stars is akin to peak-bagging, where we collect and fit individual oscillation peaks \citep{appourchaux2003}.
 However, since we are limited to very few modes, it is still important to constrain our modeling space with classical observables such as allowed luminosity, \teff{} and metallicity ranges.